Scala Book

 • Save that code in a file named Hello3.scala

-• Compile it with scalac Hello3.scala
+• Compile and run it with scala run Hello3.scala

 A note about val fields in the REPL